LSeaburg/FiggieServer/README.md

 3. Allowing player number and round duration to be configured on a per-room basis.

-4. Allowing persisting rooms where the reamaining balances from one round carry to the next.
+4. Allowing persisting rooms where the remaining balances from one round carry to the next.

 5. Securing calls to prevent other actors from getting info on an opponent's hand of cards with just a player id.